Explanation User Interfaces: A Systematic Literature Review: Results

 Further insights from \Cref{fig:heatmap_domain_user} confirm earlier observations about the strong relation between user types and application domains.
 The health domain emerges as strongly associated with domain experts and both tabular data and images, reflecting the importance of precise and trustworthy explanations in high-stakes contexts such as medical diagnostics and healthcare decision-making \cite{Combi2022Manifesto}.
 Here, \acp{XUI} are often designed to align with the expertise of professionals, ensuring that these tools support accuracy, trust, and informed decisions \cite{DBLP:journals/pacmhci/Okoloeasy24, DBLP:conf/chi/Zhang24Rethinking, Naiseh2023How, Lamy2019Explainable}.

 Similarly, the finance and economics domain demonstrates a dual focus, catering to both domain experts \cite{Purificato2023Use, DBLP:conf/caise/FusslNH24}, such as financial analysts, and non-experts, such as general users of financial services \cite{Bove2022Contextualization, Chromik2021Making, DBLP:conf/fat/BertrandEM23}.
 Most of the time, \ac{XUI} systems in this domain focus on time series and tabular data.
-This reflects the need for \acp{XUI} that provides clear, interpretable insights for specialists while ensuring accessibility and usability for broader audiences.

-Media and communication domain displays a balanced representation of general users and domain experts (without a strong focus on a specific data type) \cite{Anderson2020Mental, Wu2022AIDriven, Khanna2022Finding}, underscoring the necessity of designing interfaces that make AI-driven explanations accessible to diverse audiences, including professionals and general users.

-However, \ac{AI} and robotic systems are predominantly associated with \ac{AI} and domain experts \cite{Piorkowski23AIMEE, Baniecki2024Grammar, Nourani22DETOXER, Mishra2022Why}.
+This reflects the need for \acp{XUI} that provides clear, interpretable insights for specialists while ensuring accessibility and usability for broader audiences. \revi{The media} and communication domain displays a balanced representation of general users and domain experts (without a strong focus on a specific data type) \cite{Anderson2020Mental, Wu2022AIDriven, Khanna2022Finding}, underscoring the necessity of designing interfaces that make AI-driven explanations accessible to diverse audiences, including professionals and general users.
+However, \ac{AI} and robotic systems are predominantly associated with \ac{AI} and domain experts \cite{Piorkowski23AIMEE, Baniecki2024Grammar, Nourani2022DETOXER, Mishra2022Why}.
 This trend aligns with the technical expertise required to develop, understand, and evaluate such systems.
 For general-purpose applications, the findings indicate a noticeable emphasis on AI experts, suggesting that such interfaces often prioritise technical depth and flexibility.
 These systems are frequently foundational tools or frameworks designed to be adaptable across various domains, appealing to users with advanced AI knowledge who can tailor them to specific use cases.